hyperledger/iroha-2-docs/src/api/config/genesis-params.md

 # Genesis Parameters

-[//]:
-  #
-  'TODO Explain the purpose of this block.
-Maybe explain both keys in a single section?'
+TODO Explain the purpose of this block.
+Maybe explain both keys in a single section?

 ## `genesis.public_key`